rsally1/Intro-to-IOS-Programming/readme.md

 ### Prerequisites:

 Some understanding of Programming.
-No other pre-requesites required.
+Should have some knowledge of variables, functions and basic programming.No other pre-requesites required.
 And we will start very basic, so even if you dont know programming its OK.

 You should be familiar with: